Business clients: use the 0% VAT rate

-If you export to a business client in another EU country, you can use the 0% VAT rate.
-Your customer will pay local VAT instead of Dutch VAT.
-To make use of the 0% rate, you need to meet 2 qualifications:
+If you deliver goods to a business client in another EU country, you can use the 0% VAT rate.
+Your customer does not pay Dutch VAT, but calculates the local VAT themselves and pays this in their own country.
+This is the case when:

-- Check that your customer has a valid VAT number;
+- your customer has a valid VAT number;

 Check the product requirements

 Products must be safe to use before they are launched on the market.
 That is why you should check the EU product requirements for your product.
-If your product meets the European requirements, you’re free to export it to every EU member state.
+If your product meets the European requirements, you are free to export it to every EU member state.

 Check the local legislation

 Many countries demand that you provide product information in the country’s language(s).
 That applies to packaging and labels, but also to user manuals.
 Sometimes, a technical adaptation must be made to the product.
-Some countries have rules to contain the amount of packaging waste.
-So find out what the rules and regulations (in Dutch) in your chosen destination country are.
+For instance, a change in the type of power plug.
+Some countries have rules to reduce the amount of packaging waste.